jasonfilippou/JIP/README.md

 ## Contact

  You are most encouraged to make a pull request to contribute fixes or more problems.
-This includes implementations in alternative languages (we'll figure out the package structure, don't worry ;) ).
 You may also contact me at `jason.filippou@gmail.com`.